rnovino/VanillaBootstrap/README.md

 #### Page Speed

-There are no extra styles needed for the Page Speed plugin to work - there is however a single step you _must_ follow unless you want to end up seeing a bugged page.
+There are no extra styles needed for the Page Speed plugin to work - there are however some steps you _must_ follow unless you want to end up seeing a blank page.
 Don't worry, it's dead simple!
-You'll simply need to set your jQuery version to __1.7.2__.
+First off, when using the Page Speed plugin with VanillaBootstrap the option `Defer Javascript` must always the set to `disable`.
+Secondly, you'll need to set your jQuery version to __1.7.2__.
 You should be able to set jQuery UI to the latest version, but jQuery itself _must_ be set to 1.7.2.

 #### Incompatibilities